clintcarter1999/JokesAPI/JokesAPI/README.md

 ﻿
 # Jokes ASP.NET REST API Project

-A RESTful API that allows users to anonymously create & read jokes.
+I created this project as a learning exercise for ASP.Net MVC Core 3+.

 ## Coding Challenge
-Develop a RESTful API that allows users to anonymously create & read jokes.
+Develop a RESTful API that allows users to anonymously create, modify, read, and delete jokes.
+This is a fun coding challenge I accepted.
+I much prefer learning by creating something real.

 ### Requirements and Considerations
 I would define these as the stakeholder's customer interests.
 Each had design decisions impacting the release of phase 1 of this project.
-There are trade-offs that I cannot make without further information.
+There are trade-offs that I cannot make without further information from the stakeholders.
 I would push back to get more information.

  - **Build the web application in C#, .NET Core**
- - ***Considere Scalability***
+ - ***Consider Scalability***
 	 - *How would your application:*
 		 - handle 2 million Jokes?
 		 - a slow connection speed?